Sahara Field in Kano packed for a Kano Pillars match, fans in red and yellow behind the goal

 Kano match-days are passionate but orderly, and visible security covers all gates.
 The highest-risk windows are 60 minutes before kickoff at the turnstiles and 30 minutes after full time at the exits.
 Red Cross and Kano Civil Defence run on-site medical at every Pillars match.

-• security Body and bag search at every gate.
+• Body and bag search at every gate.
 Allow 2–3 minutes per checkpoint on derby days.

-• payments Keep cash in two separate pockets.
+• Keep cash in two separate pockets.
 Pickpockets target the turnstile crush.

-• medical_services Red Cross at Main Stand gate; first-aid posts at each stairwell.
+• Red Cross at Main Stand gate; first-aid posts at each stairwell.

-• do_not_disturb Respect local dress norms around the stadium — Kano is a predominantly Muslim city.
+• Respect local dress norms around the stadium — Kano is a predominantly Muslim city.

 Stadium medical +234-8055-100-001